 The fee depends on your level of officiating; for first-year officials, it

 - Attend a USA Hockey Officiating seminar.
 These seminars are

-held in August and September each year.
+held between August and October this year.
 They are a full day,

 - Complete a written test.
 When you apply for certification (see above),